logo

 speaker

 Hi, guys.
 Good morning.
 Congrats on the strong start of the launch.
-So on a percent of him basis, it looks like you captured more of the CIDP population right out of the gate than you even did with M.G.
+So on a percent of TAM basis, it looks like you captured more of the CIDP population right out of the gate than you even did with MG.
 Has this early strength impacted your thinking on the overall size of the opportunity?
-I mean, to ask a little more direct directly, you said you're committed to treating 50,000 patients by 2030.
-Could you potentially get there with just M.G. and CIDP?
+I mean, to ask a little more directly, you said you're committed to treating 50,000 patients by 2030.
+Could you potentially get there with just MG and CIDP?
 Thank you.

 speaker

-No, thank you, Daniel.
+Thank you, Danielle.
 This is an excellent question.
-I'm going to be Karen.
-You would like to take it.
+And maybe, Karen, you would like to take it?

 speaker

 Yes, certainly.
 I'll talk to this.
-So in terms of the CIDP, we are off to a strong start.
-Exactly as you say, and we're really pleased with that with that early signs being strong.
-The total patient population that we shared for CIDP or the addressable market is 12,000 patients.
-And we're not changing that.
-We believe that that's still the patient population.
-That's the addressable market.
-And that's the those that are uncontrolled on IVIG.
-We believe that between M.G., CIDP, as well as the expansion indications that we have coming over the coming years, we're excited to look forward to the 50,000 patients in 2030.
-But that goes beyond M.G. and CIDP.
+In terms of the CIDP, we are off to a strong start, exactly as you say, and we're really pleased with that early signs being strong.
+The total patient population that we shared for CIDP or the addressable market is 12,000 patients, and we're not changing that.
+We believe that that's still the patient population, that's the addressable market, and that's those that are uncontrolled on IVIG.
+We believe that between MG CIDP, as well as the expansion indications that we have coming over the coming years.
+We're excited to look forward to the 50,000 patients in 2030, but that goes beyond MG and CIDP.

 speaker

-Your next question comes from the line of Akash Tewari from Jeffreys.
+Your next question comes from the line of Akash Tiwari from Jefferies.
 Your line is open.

 speaker

-Hey, this is Amy on for Akash.
+Hey, this is Amy on for a call.
 Thanks for taking your question and congrats on the quarter.
-Is there a potential for you to combine your CIDP with Zisgar and CIDP?
-And when can we start seeing when can we start these studies and what could they show?
-And then also, when can we get an update on your remaining Xilab trial in lupus nephritis?
-And what's your internal confidence in this?
+Is there a potential for you to combine your C2 with ZSGAR and CIDP, and when can we start seeing, when can we start these studies, and what could they show?
+And then also, when can we get an update on your remaining Xylab trial in lupus nephritis, and what's your internal confidence in this?
 Thanks so much.

 speaker

-Yeah, Amy, thank you for the questions.
-That's probably always opportunity to start combining certain therapies in severe auto immunity, just like people are doing in cancer.
-For the moment, we really focused on launching at GAT-Tigamot, which I think has shown unparalleled data in CIDP.
-Just launching that product into the time which we just have been discussing.
-We do know that complement is in play, probably as a result of auto antibodies driving that.
-And so we think MPa deserves its own individual shot on goal in CIDP.
+Yep.
+Amy, thank you for the questions. there's probably always opportunity to start combining certain therapies in severe autoimmunity, just like people are doing in cancer.
+For the moment, we're really focused on launching Avgatigamot, which I think has shown unparalleled data in CADP, just launching that product into the time which we just have been discussing.
+We do know that complement is in play, probably as a result of autoantibodies driving that.
+And so we think MPAR deserves its own individual shot on goal in CIDP.
 So combo is a theoretical possibility.
-Let's not take it off the table, but we have plenty of work set out for us for both GITGAR and MPa.
-With regards to Xilab, remember they were doing two proof of concept trials to help us with the big volume of work we need to lift.
-Two kidney indications, membrane-invasive property and lupus nephritis.
-Both studies have been executed very well by XI or being executed very well by XI.
-So stay tuned when these data become public.
-We will definitely talk about it.
-So far the trial isn't running very well and we are very pleased with the quality which XI has shown in its clinical trial execution across both indications.
+Let's not take it off the table, but we have plenty of work set out for us for both GRIPGARD and EMPA.
+With regards to Xilab, remember they were doing two proof-of-concept trials to help us with the big volume of work we need to lift.
+Two kidney indications, membranous nephropathy and lupus nephritis Both studies have been executed very well by XI, or being executed very well by XI.
+So stay tuned.
+When these data become public, we will definitely talk about it.
+So far, the trial is enrolling very well, and we are very pleased with the quality which XI has shown in its clinical trial execution across both indications.
 Thank you for the question.

 speaker